How to Get Help

-Substance Abuse Traffic Offenders Program (SATOP)
+Substance Awareness Traffic Offenders Program (SATOP)

 Have you have lost your driver’s license because of an alcohol or drug related traffic offense?
 You might be required to complete a SATOP program.
-SATOP stands for Substance Abuse Traffic Offender Program.
+SATOP stands for Substance Awareness Traffic Offender Program.
 By law, you must successfully complete a SATOP program before your license can be reissued to you through the Department of Revenue

 Compulsive Gambling Treatment Services